The second outing of Marty and Doc Brown’s time-travelling adventures, Back to the Future II, had high hopes for 2015.

-By next year we should be merrily throwing rubbish into the Home Energy Reactor and, by the magic of nuclear fusion, be making ourselves some cheap, clean energy to use.
+By now we should be merrily throwing rubbish into the Home Energy Reactor and, by the magic of nuclear fusion, be making ourselves some cheap, clean energy to use.
 Beats worrying about which colour bin the empty beer bottles go in…

 Aside from a few boy racers taking corners rather too fast, the wheels of our vehicles are still firmly on the ground.
 What’s that all about?
 When Marty and Doc pop up in the future they’re caught on the wrong side of a flying car highway.
-In a year’s time we should be zipping our way through the sky, past hovering street signs and seemingly weightless street lamps.
+In this brand new year we're entering we should be zipping our way through the sky, past hovering street signs and seemingly weightless street lamps.
 Did this film not teach car manufacturers anything?

-By 2015 we should be laughing at our foolish selves for wasting precious minutes of our day tying our laces.
-Nike, we’re looking at you.
+By now we should be laughing at our ancestors for wasting precious minutes tying our laces.
+Nike: we’re looking at you.
 Marty’s Nike Air Mags simply do themselves up.
-Your replica version, while neat for giving proceeds to the Michael J Fox Foundation, missed this rather vital component.
+The replica version admirably donated to the Michael J Fox Foundation but missed this rather vital detail.

 Doc Brown: "I went to a rejuvenation clinic and got an all-natural overhaul.
 They took out some wrinkles, did a hair repair, changed the blood, added a good 30 to 40 years to my life.
 They also replaced my spleen and colon – what do you think?"

-Our weather reports give us a bit of hint if we need to put an umbrella in our bag for some point within the next three days.
+Our weather forecasts let us know that we may need an umbrella in our bag at some point in the next three days.
 Doc Brown is able to predict exactly when it will stop raining just by looking at his watch.
 To the "tick" as he says.
-Doc goes on to credit the "Weather Service" who he says is far more reliable than the post office, which will apparently still be an issue next year.
+Doc goes on to credit the "Weather Service" who he says is far more reliable than the Post Office, which will apparently still be unreliable.
 Damn.

-Talking of popping out and getting caught in the rain, these guys said we wouldn’t need to worry about it anyway.
+Not that we should have to worry about the rain any more.
 Back to the Future promised us self-drying jackets.
-Marty can also press a button and make the jacket adjust to his size.
+At the touch of a button Marty can also make the jacket adjust to his size.
 Perfect after a bit too much holiday indulgence.

 Petrol station robots

-You might think you’re rather swish when you pull into the ‘pay at pump’ lane.
-You casually bypass that tiresome visit to the person behind the till, a slight thrill as you feel like you’re driving off without paying.
-Well, Back to the Future thinks we'll be met (in our flying cars of course) by a robot that will fill our tanks (with whatever passes for petrol then) and process the payment for us.
+You might think you’re rather swish when you pull into the ‘pay at pump’ lane and bypass that tiresome visit to the person behind the till.
+Well, Back to the Future thinks we'll be met (in our flying cars of course) by a robot that will fill our tanks and process the payment for us.
 We’re waiting…

 We’ve had Jaws one, two, three and four… but Jaws 19?
-There’s just one year for filmmakers to blast into shark-filled action.
-Sharknado is well on its way to having two films.
-What are those people over at Jaws HQ waiting for?
-And, sorry, 3D movies are one thing, but Marty gets ‘attacked’ by a holographic shark that leaps from the theatre to entice him into the cinema.
-If we don’t have this in a year’s time the disappointment will be epic.
+And forget 3D movies: Marty gets ‘attacked’ by a holographic shark that leaps from the theatre to entice him into the cinema.
+We can't wait.

-Sure we can order a hot pizza straight to our doors.
-Yes, we can easily buy a pizza, fling it in the oven for roughly 12-14 minutes and be merrily eating a cheese covered slice.
-But the McFlys said we’d have food hydrators.
-A mini pizza goes in, er gets hydrated, and pops back out steaming hot and full-sized in, like, seconds.
+Sure, we can order a hot pizza straight to our doors.
+Yes, we can easily buy a pizza, put it in the oven and be merrily eating a cheesy slice within 15 minutes.
+But the McFlys said we’d have food hydrators: a mini pizza goes in, gets, er, hydrated, and pops back out steaming hot and full-sized in, like, seconds.
 Delicious and space-saving!